elemelon5/dimworks/README.md

 # dimworks

 ## About
-This is an attempt tp version control the codes for dimworks.
+In the spirit of good programming, this is an attempt to version control all the codes for the dimworks project.

 ### akoira